Alstom Metropolis C830C: Features

-The C830C features a Visual Passenger Information System, letting commuters know what the current and next station is, as well as green blinking lights which indicate on which side the doors will open when the train reaches the station.
+The C830C features a dynamic route map display, letting commuters know what the current and next station is, as well as green blinking lights which indicate on which side the doors will open when the train reaches the station.

 There is also a dynamic in-train route display, which provides commuters with their route information throughout their journey, and also indicates which side the doors will open.
-DRMD panels are installed in these trains, which will be slightly modified in 2026 to include Keppel, Cantonment and Prince Edward Road stations on the Circle Line Stage 6.
+DRMD panels are installed in these trains, which were slightly modified in 2026 to include Keppel, Cantonment and Prince Edward Road stations on the Circle Line Stage 6.

-At most stations on the Circle Line, the train doors open on the right side, but at some stations like Promenade (Towards HarbourFront) and Bayfront (Towards Stadium) as well as the terminal stations like Dhoby Ghaut and Marina Bay, some trains may open their doors on the left.

 Driverless operation

 The C830C is fully driverless under normal circumstances, using CBTC which do not require traditional "fixed-block track circuits" for determining train position.
 Instead, they rely on "continuous two-way digital communication" between each controlled train and a wayside control center, which may control an area of a railroad line, a complete line, or a group of lines.
 Recent studies consistently show that CBTC systems reduce life-cycle costs for the overall rail property and enhance operational flexibility and control.